How Long Do Pillsbury Crescent Rolls Last?

 Crescent Roll Packaging and Sustainability

-Crescent roll packaging plays a crucial role in both the shelf life of the product and the environmental impact post-consumption.
+Crescent roll packaging plays a crucial role in both the shelf life of the product and its environmental impact after disposal.
 It ensures the rolls remain fresh when stored and provides information on proper disposal or recycling.
+Thanks for considering the environmental impact of crescent roll packaging.

 Material Used for Packaging

 Crescent rolls are often packaged in a laminated plastic tube which is designed to be airtight to keep the dough fresh.
 This packaging prevents the rolls from being exposed to air and moisture, crucial for maintaining quality up until the point of use.
+When the can is popped open, the dough is released, and the freshness can be immediately observed.
 Once the package is opened, the remaining rolls need to be stored in an airtight container to retain their freshness.

 Record of Materials